GMLC-TDC/HELICS-Tutorial-2020-03-13/beginner/revisiting-a-co-simulation-example.md

-# Revisiting A Cosimulation Example
+# Revisiting the Cosimulation Example

 Let's take a closer look at the simple co-simulation from earlier.